CidSantiago/CidSantiago/README.md

 ### Welcome to my Repository! 👋 Don't mind the mess, i wasn't expecting visitors! 🤣

-I am a Analytics Engineer at quintoAndar!
-I was a Junior Data Scientist at Secretaria de Saude do Estado do Ceará (Ceará's Health Department) and a Data Scientist at Instituto Atlantico.:)
+I am a Data Engineer working at BEES Brasil, part of the AbInbev Incorporations!
+Previously, I was a Analytics Engineer at quintoAndar and a Data Scientist at Instituto Atlantico.:)

-🔭 My main language is python, but, as you can see, at college I had some experience with Java, C, R, MATLAB/Octave, Verilog...
+🔭 My main language is python and SQL, but, as you can see, at college I had some experience with Java, C, R, MATLAB/Octave, Verilog...

-🌱 I’m currently learning Data Engineering in general (Data streaming, data lakes, ETL...)
+🌱 I’m currently learning more about CI/CD in general.
+Things like docker and such.

 ⚡ Fun fact: I also play Football as a Linebacker!
 Don't piss me off or i will tackle you 😂